 - Using a potato masher or electric whisk, mash potatoes until they are fine.

 - Add mascarpone cheese, heavy cream, parmesan cheese, 1 tsp sale, and 1 tbsp butter.
-Mashed until everything is combined into the potatoes.
+Mash until everything is combined into the potatoes.

 - Taste and add more salt if desire.